 • Buy bananas at different stages of ripeness, from green to slight green on the stem, to yellow to yellow with little brown flecks (which is perfect for today’s lunch, in my book).
 My produce manager tells me it’s fine to break off what I want.
 (I’m careful.)

 • Pack them carefully for the trip home.
-I pack my own groceries at the store, to prevent bananas and other softies from getting bruised and mashed by cans and jars or frozen by ice cream cartons.
+I pack my own groceries at the store, to prevent soft produce from getting bruised and mashed by cans and jars or frozen by ice cream cartons.
 And don’t leave bananas in the car while you run other errands if it’s very hot or very cold in the car.
 Either temp extreme will ruin the bananas, so unless the car is the ideal storage temp, get them home asap.

 • Take bananas out of the bag (if you brought them home in plastic, don’t store them in plastic).

 • Keep them at room temperature, out of the sun.
 If they get too hot, they’ll ripen too quickly, and if you chill them, you’ll hinder the ripening (and sweetening) process.
 (One online source says he stores his in different rooms, because the different temperatures result in staggered ripening.
 I’m not fond enough of bananas to want to see them in every room, though!)

 • I like to separate my bananas from each other.
 If they’re at different stages of ripening, I want to maintain that.
 (I’m not going to eat them all on the same day.)
 There’s disagreement about whether storing bananas together in a bunch hastens or delays ripening.
 It makes sense to me that they’d ripen more quickly gathered together, but I can’t produce scientific evidence to back up my hunch.